WillowWeng/Winery-Customer-Analysis/README.md

 ## 🎯 Goal of the Project

-The goal of this project was to help the winery identify the most effective marketing channels and target the right customer segments to drive sales growth and long-term profitability.

-Ultimately, the project sought to provide actionable insights that enable the winery to optimize marketing investments, increase conversion rates, and enhance customer loyalty.
+The goal of this project was to help the winery identify the most effective marketing channels and target the most valuable customer segments to drive sustainable sales growth and long-term profitability.
+The project aimed to generate actionable insights that enable the winery to optimize marketing spend, improve campaign effectiveness, increase customer conversion and retention, and ultimately strengthen customer loyalty and lifetime value.

 ## 🎥 Process